centic9/tika-fuzz/README.md

     svn co https://svn.apache.org/repos/asf/poi/trunk/test-data corpus

-You should also add documents from other testing-corpora as this only has some document types while Tika can detect and parse a large set of other files as well.
+You should also add documents from other testing-corpora as this mostly has Microsoft Office document types while Tika can detect and parse a large set of other files as well.

 Download Jazzer from the [releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases),